JFLXCLOUD/NeXroll/README.md

   - Flexible schedules with date/time ranges and recurrence
   - Optional fallback category when no schedule is active
   - Real‑time scheduler status
-- UI (v1.0.15_r4 and after)
-  - Inline edit modals for Prerolls, Schedules, and Categories
-  - Polished header with NeXroll logo placement and responsive alignment
 - Plex integration
   - Connect via URL/token or Stable Token (persistent)
   - Status monitoring and quick Apply‑to‑Plex actions